-Note: In 2019, National Library Legislative Day will be combined with the ALA Annual Conference, which will take place in Washington, D.C. on June 20-25, 2019.
-A series of advocacy events will be planned, and details will be released soon.
+Note: In light of ALA's Annual Conference, which will take place in Washington, D.C. on June 20-25, 2019, the next National Library Legislative Day will occur in 2020.
 Check back for updates or contact Megan Ortegon, manager of Public Policy, for more information.

 What is National Library Legislative Day?

-National Library Legislative Day (NLLD) is a two-day advocacy training event hosted annually by ALA.
-Library advocates are invited to Washington, D.C. to learn about pressing legislative issues and receive advocacy training.
-On day two, advocates join their state delegations and head to Capitol Hill to meet with their elected officials (or, more likely, their staff).
-These meetings remind members of Congress of the important role that libraries play in their communities and help to educate them about how issues like copyright, privacy and surveillance, and net neutrality can impact a library.
+National Library Legislative Day (NLLD) is a two-day advocacy training event hosted by ALA.
+Library advocates are invited to Washington, D.C. for advocacy training and to learn about legislative issues Advocates join their state delegations and head to Capitol Hill to meet with their elected officials (or, more likely, their staff).
+These meetings remind members of Congress of the important role that libraries play in their communities.

 Who can attend National Library Legislative Day?

 Anyone who loves libraries!
-This event is open to the public and anyone who loves libraries – students, business owners, stay-at-home moms, library enthusiasts – has a story to tell.
+This event is open to the public and anyone who loves libraries.
 It is critical that members of Congress and their staff hear firsthand just how important libraries are to their constituents.